 Enjoy whole foods

 Finally cut some garlic in half and rub the toast, the inference being that you then discard the clove.

-He has taken a simple and nutritious dish that can be made in fifteen minutes, robbed it of much of its nutrients and made it far more difficult and time-consuming to prepare; enough to put anyone off, so I rewrote the recipe as broad beans on toast, which is a wonderfully nutritious and tasty dish.
+He has taken a simple and nutritious dish that can be prepared in fifteen minutes, robbed it of much of its nutrients and made it far more difficult and time-consuming to prepare; enough to put anyone off, so I rewrote the recipe as broad beans on toast, which is a wonderfully nutritious and tasty dish.

 Finding 100% flour for the toast under your broad-beans is more difficult.
 You must have a wheat mill to make your artisan bread; it is truly a whole food which is almost impossible to buy.
 You have to grind the meal yourself; you simply won't find it on the shelf of your supermarket.

-Green mealie risotto
+Green mealie and brown rice risotto

-And then there’s America’s test-kitchen, another site with many good ideas; their column titled 10 good things to know about green mealies is superb, but they utterly ruin the newsletter with their Corn Risotto.
+And then there’s America’s test-kitchen, another site with many good ideas; their column titled 10 good things to know about green mealies is superb but they utterly ruin the newsletter with their Corn Risotto.

-It seems to my cynical mind that even top chefs love to take a simple dish, extract and discard half the goodness and then make it difficult to prepare.
-It’s little wonder that Americans are so obese.
-And so are we in South Africa, not because of bruchettas and risottos but largely because of sugary colas, chocolate cake and koeksusters; and refined mealie meal too.
-It is no coincidence that the USA and SA rank in the top five nations where the C-19 virus wrecked such havoc.
+And so are we in South Africa, not because of bruchettas and risottos but largely owing to sugary colas, chocolate cake and "koeksusters;" and refined maizemeal too.
+It is no coincidence that the USA and SA rank in the top five nations where the C-19 virus wracked such havoc.

+Enjoy whole foods